jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 The value is dependent on multiple factors, including the microscope, recoding parameters and fluorophore used.
 For the GlycoPaint experiments we conducted, a RADIUS of 0.5 micrometerm was found to give good results.

 If positional accuracy is important, the DO_SUBPIXEL_LOCALIZATION parameter enables or disables the refinement of spot positions to subpixel accuracy.
 This feature is particularly useful for improving the precision of object tracking when working with high-resolution data or small objects that do not align perfectly with pixel boundaries.
-For GlycoPaint, positional accuracy is not important and the value of the parameter is set to False to avoid unncessarily increasing processing time.
+For GlycoPaint, positional accuracy is not important and the value of the parameter is set to False to avoid unnecessarily increasing processing time.

 The DO_MEDIAN_FILTERING parameter determines whether a median filter should be applied to the image during the spot detection phase.
 This preprocessing step helps reduce noise and enhance the detection of objects, especially in noisy datasets.
 The proposed value is True.

-The TARGET_CHANNEL parameter specifies which image channel is used for spot detection in multi-channel datasets.
+The TARGET_CHANNEL parameter specifies which image channel is used for spot detection in multichannel datasets.
 This is critical when working with datasets containing multiple channels (e.g., fluorescence microscopy) and tracking is needed in only one specific channel.
 For GlycoPaint the parameter defaults to 1.

 ### Building Tracks